scheinerman/RiemannComplexNumbers.jl/README.md

 value.
 Also just as `0/0` yields a `NaN` value for real arithmetic, we provide a single `ComplexNaN` value as the result of some operations.

-We being with `using RiemannComplexNumbers`.
+We begin with `using RiemannComplexNumbers`.
 Sadly, this generates a host of warning messages about functions being redefined (we do not know how to suppress those warnings).